- Mary Ann Hinchcliffe 1836

 - Ann c1836 see below.

 Although it is difficult to determine whether the following entries belong to these individuals, due to discrepancies in some ages, other factors do seem to confirm.
-The Hinchcliffes use both common, and less common forenames.
-Unfortunately the less common names, tend to be used in most of the Hinchcliffe families.
+The Hinchcliffes use both common, and less common forenames, which has made the identification of families difficult.
+Unfortunately the less common names, tend to be used in most of the local Hinchcliffe families.

-1851, the family had been split between various relations.
-Ann aged 14 and Allen 12 were living with their widowed Grandmother Mary Hinchcliffe aged 63, Aunt Elizabeth (Halstead) 34, her son Charles aged 4, and Uncle Joe Hinchliffe aged 22.
+1851, it appears the family had been split between various relations.
+Ann aged 14 and Allen 12 were living with their widowed Grandmother Mary Hinchcliffe aged 63, Aunt Elizabeth (Halstead) 34 and her son Charles aged 4, and Uncle Joe Hinchliffe aged 22.
 They lived in Huddersfield.
-The adults were working in the textile trade. ( The
+The adults were working in the textile trade.

-Ann’s brothers, Joe aged 13 and William 7, were living with widowed Aunt, Harriet Hobson, aged 27, and young children John, Lydia, and Sarah A, also widowed Grandfather John Hinchcliffe aged 64 all living in Honley.
+Ann’s brothers, Joe aged 13 and William 7, were living with widowed Aunt, Harriet Hobson, aged 27, and her young children John, Lydia, and Sarah A, also widowed father John Hinchcliffe aged 64 all living in Honley.
+William born at Farnley Tyas.

 The two families were living in different towns, (Huddersfield and Honley), although in roughly the same part of the country.